RL makes MLLMs see better than SFT: Discussions

 \subsection{Future work}

-Beyond the broader impact discussed in \Cref{sec:conclusion}, our study opens several additional avenues for research.
+Beyond the broader impact discussed in \cref{sec:conclusion}, our study opens several additional avenues for research.
 While our work primarily utilizes the LLaVA~\cite{llavaonevision} framework with a Qwen2.5~\cite{qwen2.5} backbone, a natural extension is to investigate if our findings generalize to other MLLM architectures, such as InternVL~\cite{internvl} and Qwen-VL~\cite{qwenv1}, or when using different LLM backbones like LLaMA~\cite{llama_v3} and Gemma~\cite{gemma}.
 Another promising direction involves exploring whether novel dataset formats could be designed to better leverage DPO for learning stronger visual representations.
 We have \textbf{a particular interest} in this direction and plan to actively pursue it as part of our future work.
-Furthermore, expanding the evaluation beyond the 16 benchmarks from Cambrian to include traditional hallucination benchmarks~\cite{amber, mmhal} could provide deeper insights into the comparative performance of DPO and SFT.